 Never regret a day in your life.
 Good days give happiness; bad days give experiences; worst days give lessons; best days give memories.

 Being an only child had disadvantages and advantages.
-On the negative side, I had (and still have) difficulties having female friends.
+On the negative side, I had (and still have) difficulties keeping female friends.
 On the plus side, I had parents whose unconditional love—firm and unwavering—laid the foundation of who I am today and what I have accomplished as a wife, mother, and grandmother.
 Mother and Father treated me as an adult child, taking me to dances and grown-up activities.
 My babysitters were relatives.

 Together, both parents warned me of traps, facts, and defenses of life.